-As per CMS recommendation, evaluation of Hypothesis 4 will be conducted as part of the SUD Evaluation Design.6 g.
-SUD Evaluation h.
-Monitoring of the Overall KanCare 2.0 Performance Measures
+As per CMS recommendation, evaluation of Hypothesis 4 will be conducted as part of the SUD Evaluation Design.

+g.
+SUD Evaluation

-A separate evaluation design for the KanCare 2.0 Section 1115 SUD Demonstration is being developed to evaluate the approved Implementation Plan.^{6,13} This evaluation is in accordance with the CMS document, "SUD, Section 1115 Demonstration Evaluation Design, Technical Assistance," provided March 6, 2019.14
+A separate evaluation design for the KanCare 2.0 Section 1115 SUD Demonstration is being developed to evaluate the approved Implementation Plan.
+This evaluation is in accordance with the CMS document, "SUD, Section 1115 Demonstration Evaluation Design, Technical Assistance," provided March 6, 2019.